WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 The Pros and Cons of Custom vs Pre-made WordPress Themes: A Comparative Analysis

-So you’re launching a website with WordPress.
+So, you have decided to launch a website with WordPress.
 Obviously, design and functionality are at the forefront of your mind.
-One of the first things you’ll need to decide is if your needs can be met by a pre-made theme with some customizations or if you need a fully custom theme developed just for you.
-There are certainly pros and cons to both, which is what I’ll be exploring in today’s post.
+One of the first things you’ll need to decide is, if a pre-made theme can meet your needs with some customizations, or if you need a fully custom theme developed just for you.
+There are pros and cons to both: ready WordPress themes and custom WordPress design.

 The Pros of a Custom WordPress Theme

 There are two big pros to custom WordPress themes.
-The first is that you will be the only person and/or company online sporting that theme.
+First, you will be the only person and/or company online sporting that theme.
 With millions upon millions of blogs running WordPress, any pre-made theme is bound to be used by not just a few others – but many.
-So right out of the gate you have a big advantage in terms of setting yourself apart from the competition.
+So right out of the gate, you have a significant advantage in terms of setting yourself apart from the competition.

-The second big advantage of a custom WordPress theme is custom functionality.
-WordPress and the plugins that run on it are notorious for keeping certain powerful elements (such as custom post type templates) just out of reach for the average user to fully leverage.
-But with a custom theme you can have your developer(s) come up with all of the custom elements you’ll need to succeed in your specific niche.
+The second most prominent advantage of a WordPress custom theme is bespoke functionality.
+WordPress and the plugins that run on it are notorious for keeping certain powerful elements (such as custom post type templates) just out of reach for the average user.
+But with a custom theme, you can have your developer(s) come up with all of the custom elements you’ll need to succeed in your specific niche.

 The Pros of a Pre-made WordPress Theme

-There are also two very big pros to pre-made WordPress themes.
+There are also two considerable pros to pre-made WordPress themes.
 The first is affordability.
 While some themes may be more expensive than others, they typically stay under $100.
 There is no custom option available for those kinds of prices.
-So if you can find a pre-made theme that meets all of your needs, you stand to save a lot of money.
+So, if you can find a pre-made theme that meets all of your needs, you stand to save a lot of money.

 The second big pro for pre-made WordPress themes is future-proofing.
-Granted, not every pre-made WordPress theme is made equal.
+Remember, not every pre-made WordPress theme is made equal.
 Not by a long shot.
-But the best ones all come with regular updates, good support and a large/active community that can help with customizations, troubleshooting, etc. If you have someone create a custom theme for you, it’s very likely you’ll be on your own after it’s delivered.
+But the best ones all come with regular updates, good support, and a large/active community that can help with customizations, troubleshooting, etc. If you have someone create a custom theme for you, you’ll likely be on your own after it’s delivered.

 The Cons of a Custom WordPress Theme

-Obviously, the biggest con for someone considering a custom WordPress theme is cost.
+The biggest con for someone considering a custom WordPress theme is cost.
 It’s not going to cost you hundreds of dollars (or Pounds, Euros, etc.), but thousands.
-So depending on your size and budget this could be an immediate deal breaker for many.
-That said though, it’s important to invest in your online presence.
-These days it can make or break you.
-So anything you spend on making your website an attractive and effective part of your business is a good investment.
+So, depending on your size and budget, this could be an immediate deal breaker for many.
+That said, it’s important to invest in your online presence.
+These days, it can make or break you.
+So, anything you spend on making your website an attractive and effective part of your business is a good investment.

-The only other thing I would make sure to look into before deciding on a custom theme is whether or not future updates, bugs, etc. are going to be addressed by the developer.
-If they are not then you’ll have to find another developer or online WordPress Maintenance Service that can jump in where they leave off.
+The other thing you need to look into before deciding to go with a custom WordPress website design is whether or not the developer will address future updates, bugs, etc. If they are not, you’ll have to find another developer or online WordPress Maintenance Service to jump in where they left off.

 The Cons of a Pre-made WordPress Theme

-The answers to these questions will be crucial to picking the right author or shop to buy your pre-made WordPress theme from.
-Only after these questions are answered correctly will you be able to look at the basics like price point, theme design and features.
+The answers to these questions will be crucial in picking the right author or shop to buy your pre-made WordPress theme from.
+Only after getting answers to these questions, will you be able to look at the basics like price point, theme design, and features.

-Assuming you get all of that right, the one con that will always follow you no matter which pre-made theme you choose is limited customizability.
-Especially if you’re buying a theme because you’re unable to get what you want out of a theme you can create or customize on your own.
-For the most part, you’ll have to stay within the boundaries set up by that theme author and customize only the basics like theme colors, fonts and images.
+Assuming you get all that right, the one con that will always follow you no matter which pre-made theme you choose is limited customizability!
+Especially, if you’re buying a theme because you’re unable to get what you want out of a theme you can create or customize on your own, for the most part, you’ll have to stay within the boundaries set up by that theme author, and customize only the basics like theme colors, fonts, and images.

 Key Factors to Consider Before Choosing a Pre-Made or Custom Theme

-Before we go any further, I’d like to address the elephant in the room.
+Before we go any further, We would like to address the elephant in the room.

-The success of a custom theme creation project will depend on the designer’s skills.
+The success of a WordPress custom theme creation project will depend on the designer’s skills.

-Hiring a professional with a lengthy portfolio is the safest option, but as I noted earlier, you’ll likely spend thousands of dollars before launching a site.
+Hiring a professional with a lengthy portfolio is the safest option, but as we said earlier, you’ll likely spend thousands of dollars before launching a site.

 It’s easy to see why most small businesses choose to build their websites with pre-made themes since keeping a web designer on the payroll is too expensive for most startups.